 Arethusa of Siracusa (asteroid #95) She was portrayed on many coins in ancient times (a symbol of values).
-She represents our powerful connection to the primordial waters and fire within us to move deeper into what holds us back and make our personal spiritual journey more ‘personal’.
-That takes courage to crash against the shore over and over to find the medicine or gems we need to feel at peace, to heal our self, to speak our truth and practicing healing or letting go of addictions, of relationships of old belief system, anything that is abusive to us or tear our self esteem down.
+She represents our powerful connection to the primordial waters and fire within, helping us to move deeper into what holds us in bondage and make our personal spiritual journey more ‘personal’.
+Many things take courage to crash against the shore over and over to find the gems we need to feel at peace, to heal our self, to speak our truth and seeing the medicine in continual practices of letting go of addictions, of relationships of old belief system, anything that is abusive to us or tear our self esteem down.